freeman-jiang/eth-rps/README.md

 # EthRPS

 A simple decentralized rock paper scissors game that runs on the Ethereum blockchain.
+It is currently deployed on Vercel at: and to the Ropsten test network at:

 ## The Application